edgedb/easy-edgedb/chapter18/index.md

 > Van Helsing was correct: Mina is connected to Dracula.
 Van Helsing continues to use hypnotism to find out more about where Dracula is and what he is doing.
 >
 > Meanwhile, Jonathan does a lot of investigation into Dracula's activities in London.
 He visits all the companies that were involved in selling Dracula's house, and some moving companies who moved his coffins around.
-Jonathan is becoming more and more confident, and never stops working to find Dracula.
+Jonathan is becoming more and more confident, and only has one thought in his mind: find Dracula, destroy him, and save Mina.
 >
-> Our heroes eventually find Dracula's other house in London with all his money.
-Knowing that he will come to get it, they wait for him to arrive...Suddenly, Dracula runs into the house and attacks.
+> Our heroes eventually find Dracula's other house in London with all of his money.
+Knowing that Dracula will come to get it, they wait for him to arrive.
+>
+> Suddenly, Dracula runs into the house and attacks.
 Jonathan hits out with his knife, and cuts Dracula's bag with all his money.
 Dracula grabs some of the money that fell and jumps out the window.
 He yells at them: "You shall be sorry yet, each one of you!
 You think you have left me without a place to rest; but I have more.
 My revenge is just begun!"
 Then he disappears.

 This is a good reminder that we should probably think about money in our game.
 Money in a regular fantasy game is generally pretty easy: you can use a parameter called `gold` or something, call that the currency and give everyone a `gold` property.
 But our game is based on the real world.
-The characters have been to countries like England, Romania, and Germany, and each of those have their own money.
+The characters have been to countries like England, Romania, and Germany, each of which have their own money.

 On top of this is an extra difficulty: in the 1800s, monetary systems were more complicated than they are today.
 For example, the United Kingdom at the time didn't use a simple 100 pence to 1 pound conversion.
 Instead, it was as follows: